Njorogetracy/badware-detective/README.md

 ## Bugs
   ### Fixed Bugs
-  - Exit error
+  - Exit error:
     - Expected - Exit program is expected to exit program when user inputs exit
     - Testing - Tested feature by inputing exit
     - Result - program exits and requests for input of value after exiting
     - Fix - added an exit function to the code to prompt program exit when user wants to exit.
-  - Adding indicator to databse
+  - Adding indicator to databse:
     - Expected - Expected to add input to database once
     - Testing - Tested by inputting value and prompting add to database
     - Result - Adds 2 values to database
     - Fix - Done by removing duplicate input statements
-  - ValueError from menu options
+  - ValueError from menu options:
     - Expected - Raise error when input other than integer is entered
     - Testing - Added a letter and character
     - Result - "ValueError: invalid literal for int() with base 10: 'o'" printed to terminal